ncatlab/nlab-content/pages/3/3/1/0/133/content.md

   \,.
 $$

-Note that a surjection $A \to B$ of sets can be regarded as a $B$-indexed [[family of sets]], while the existence of a section is equivalent to a choice of one element in each set of this family.
+Note that a surjection $A \to B$ of sets can be regarded as a $B$-indexed [[family]] of [[inhabited sets]], while the existence of a section is equivalent to a choice of one element in each set of this family.
 This reproduces the more classical form of the axiom of choice.

 When the full axiom of choice fails, it may still be valid for some restricted class of objects $A$ and/or $B$.
 An object $B$ such that any [[epimorphism]] $A \to B$ [[split epimorphism|splits]] is called [[projective object|projective]]; this means that one can make choices 'indexed by' $B$.
 Dually, an object $A$ such that one can make choices 'with values in' $A$ is called a [[choice object]] (this is not quite equivalent to every epimorphism $A \to B$ splitting).